trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     -   _winver

--   Были удалены следующие функции. Вместо них используйте функции Windows API GetVersion или GetVersionEx.
+-   The following functions have been removed.
+Use the Windows API functions GetVersion or GetVersionEx instead:

     -   _get_osplatform